jasonribble/nbd/README.md

 This is a personal CRM to help people create thriving relationship in their life.

+## Motivation

+Most CRM tools are not offline first, or privacy by design.
+This project attempts to solve that problem first, then try to create a seamless integration across devices.

 ## Development

 This Rust project requires the following: